 |While shifting to the smallest sprocket, it is taking more time||The shifting cable may be too tight / The cable may have been poorly routed or experiencing too much friction||Check the cable housing for excessive bending, and whether it needs to be replaced or lubricated|

-You have to follow this up with indexing, where the guide pulls will need to be lined up beneath every respective cog.
+→ You have to follow this up with indexing, where the guide pulls will need to be lined up beneath every respective cog.
 The rear derailleur will therefore be in an optimum position during every shift of the gears, delivering excellent performance.
-The barrel can be placed in several positions to achieve this.
+The barrel can be placed in a number of positions to achieve this.

-The manufacturer SRAM has built up quite a reputation in the market of road bikes today, and the SRAM Force rear derailleur is a testament to the prowess of manufacturing along with engineering of the company.
-At 178g, this lightweight dirt component can deliver peak performance even after a significant number of miles on them.
+The manufacturer SRAM has built up q I’muite a reputation in the market of road bikes today, and the SRAM Force rear derailleur is a testament to the prowess of manufacturing along with engineering of the company.
+At 178g, this lightweight dirt component is able to deliver peak performance even after a significant number of miles on them.